 2010: The Burj Khalifa Opens In Dubai

 The world’s tallest building, the Burj Khalifa, opens in the United Arab Emirates.
 Standing at 2,722 feet tall, the skyscraper stretches more than half a mile into the sky.
-It beat out the previous record holder, Taipei 101, by over 1,000 feet.
-The Burj Khalifa is a multi-use building with apartments, restaurants, a hotel, and office space.
+It beat the previous record holder, Taipei 101, by over 1,000 feet.
+The Burj Khalifa is a multi-use building that features apartments, restaurants, a hotel, and office space inside.